amita-shukla/blog-1/content/posts/2025-09-08--cors/index.md

 - Google Maps API
 - Login and Share Buttons
 - Payment Gateways
-Third Parties handle CORS in different ways depending on the service they offer.
+Third parties handle CORS in different ways depending on the service they offer.
 - For APIs like Google Maps API, weather APIs, Crypto Price APIs, CDN hosted assets: They allow all origins as the data is public and read-only.
 - For Services that require authentication in the form of API keys, tokens, cookies, e.g. Firebase, auth APIs.
 They do not allow all origins.
 We need to whitelist our origin in account settings, or they dynamically authenticate using key/token and then allow the origin.
 - If the service provides an Embed script, e.g. youtube.
 For these services, you don't directly call their API using `fetch()` so CORS doesn't apply here.
 Instead, the frontend embeds a `<script>` or an `<iframe>`.
 The js script part of the embed handles it by itself.